The Web Health

 • Dip a cotton ball into the solution and dab it on the dark areas.

-• Use regularly for gradual brightening.
+• Use on regular basis for gradual brightening.

 2. Baking Soda Scrub

 Baking soda is a natural exfoliant that helps remove built-up dead skin.
+This method is good for people with a dark neck than rest of their body’s skin.

 How to Use: